5 MINS

 Calista: A major surprise was the proportion of young people in the office.
 Most of my coworkers are in their early twenties, which creates a different and casual working dynamic that I enjoy.

-So far, what’s your favorite thing to do over in Indonesia and Vietnam?
+So far, what’s your favourite thing to do over in Indonesia and Vietnam?

 Jasper visited the Tangkuban Perahu, one of Indonesia’s active volcanoes